 - exercised care in putting in place necessary preventive measures

-- have identified the hazards and risks relating to the place of work
+- identified the hazards and risks relating to the place of work

-- have put in place appropriate measures such that it would be grossly disproportionate to do more
+- put in place appropriate measures such that it would be grossly disproportionate to do more

 Some common methods of controlling risk are: